harness/harness/README.md

 ```

 The command outputs a valid PAT that has been granted full access as the user.
-The token can then be send as part of the `Authorization` header with Postman or curl:
+The token can then be sent as part of the `Authorization` header with Postman or curl:

 ```bash
 $ curl http://localhost:3000/api/v1/user \